micmejia/bible-dump/NKJV/Philemon/Phlm 1.md

 Paul, a prisoner of Christ Jesus, and Timothy _our_ brother, To Philemon our beloved _friend_ and fellow laborer,

 ###### 2
-to [^a]the beloved Apphia, Archippus our fellow soldier, and to the church in your house:
+to the beloved Apphia, Archippus our fellow soldier, and to the church in your house:

 ###### 3
 Grace to you and peace from God our Father and the Lord Jesus Christ. ## Philemon's Love and Faith